Students pursuing their MS in pharmaceutical sciences complete one of the five specialized tracks:

 Leading to positions in a variety of areas

 The Multidisciplinary track allows students to study multiple tracks in the MSPS curriculum.
-Students completing the Multidisciplinary track concentrate on one track, and have the opportunity to broaden their education by taking advanced laboratory-based courses from one or two additional tracks.
+Students completing the Multidisciplinary track concentrate on one track, and have the opportunity to broaden their education by taking advanced laboratory-based courses from an additional track.
 Students who complete this track are prepared for careers in diverse areas of the pharmaceutical industry.

 - Track Head: Dr. Holmes, Professor of Pharmaceutical Sciences

 - Recommended degrees before entering the program: Bachelor of Science in Biochemistry, Biology, Chemistry or Pharmaceutical Sciences